Help & support

 Find out how you can make a contribution into your Essential Super account.

 How your super is invested makes a difference to its performance and balance by the time you retire.
 Typically, growth assets like property and shares have higher returns than defensive assets like cash and fixed interest, but carry more risk.
-With Essential Super, your money is automatically invested in our Lifestage option, which is based on your age.
+With Essential Super, your money is automatically invested in one of our Lifestage investment options based on your age.
 Your investment mix is adjusted as you grow older.
 Your super balance may go up and down when markets become volatile from time to time so it’s a good idea to regularly review and make sure you’re comfortable with the type of investment options you have selected in your super to ensure your super is on track.

-Our Investment Fund Fact sheets will show you a short summary of the investment options, the strategy and its performance over time.
+Our Investment Fact Sheets will show you a short summary of the investment options, the strategy and its performance over time.
+Read the investment holdings for each option and Target Market Determination (TMD) for Essential Super

 1 Before you make a decision on consolidating your super, you should compare the costs, fees, risks and benefits of your other super funds against Essential Super.
 It makes sense to consider whether you can replace any insurance cover you may lose upon rolling over, potential costs for withdrawing from other super funds as well as any investment or tax implications.
 You should also decide which super fund you want your employer to pay your future employer contributions to and complete a Super Choice form if necessary.